-Using FMEA in a consistent manner ensures that failures are eliminated, resulting in increased reliability of the service provided and greater safety and customer satisfaction.
-Its application has a direct impact on the company’s financial returns as it minimizes, or eliminates, potential failures in production processes.
+Using FMEA consistently prevents failures and makes the service safer and more reliable.
+This provides greater security and satisfaction to customers.
+In addition, it has a positive impact on the company’s financial return, as it reduces or eliminates potential failures in production processes.

-Now that you know a little more about what an FMEA is and the main types, let’s look at the first steps before implementation:
+Now that you learned a little more about what FMEA is and its main types, see below the first steps before starting its implementation:

-- Define the scope of the FMEA (design, process or other)
+- Define the FMEA scope (design, process or other).

-- Define the multidisciplinary work team and involve related areas
+- Select a multidisciplinary work team and involve the related areas.

-- Define the format of your FMEA form
+- Choose the format for your FMEA form.

-After completing the steps above, you can proceed to the steps that will help you determine how to implement the FMEA.
-This involves identifying:
+Completing the steps mentioned above, we can move on to the steps that will help you implement FMEA.
+Identify:

 1. Failure mode

-Sit the team down and brainstorm to determine potential failures that could occur and their effect on the process, product, service and, inevitably, the customer.
+Gather the team and brainstorm potential failures that may arise and affect the process, product, service and likely the customer.